Hamas Officials May Attend Palestinian Leadership Meeting to Oppose Trump Peace Plan – Report

 “We have the support of the prime minister, we have the support of the other parties, and we think we will ultimately have the support of the Palestinians, but we’re going to see,” Trump said, referring to Israeli Prime Minister Benjamin Netanyahu.

+The statement followed Hamas chief Ismail Haniya pointing out that the plan, which specifically pertains to the resolution of the Palestinian-Israeli conflict, “will not pass”.i

+“We firmly declare that the 'deal of the century' will not pass.
+The new plot aimed against Palestine is bound to fail,” Haniya said, warning that the plan may lead the Palestinians to a "new phase in their struggle" against Israel.

-In June 2019, White House advisor and Trump’s son-in-law Jared Kushner unveiled the economic part of the peace plan for the Middle East, touted by POTUS as a “deal of the century.”
+In June 2019, Trump’s son-in-law, White House advisor Jared Kushner unveiled the economic part of the peace plan for the Middle East, touted by POTUS as a “deal of the century”.
+The Palestinian leadership slammed the plan as a bribe attempt.

-The plan involves a $50 billion investment into Palestinian territories and neighbouring Arab state economies to upgrade infrastructure, enhance tourism and develop an online electronic governmental system, among other goals.
+The blueprint stipulates a $50 billion investment into Palestinian territories and neighbouring Arab state economies to upgrade infrastructure, enhance tourism and develop an online electronic governmental system, among other goals.

 All comments